 select 'dbr.remote.prepare', 'server', 'localtable', remote_report[, remote_report_parameters]

 select 'dbr.remote.call', 'local_report'[, local_report_parameters]

 select 'dbr.remote.options', 'option'[, value]

 Remote myDBR servers are defined in Admin tools -> Remote servers.
-The following fields needs to be defined:
+The following fields need to be defined:

 ServernameThe nickname for the remote server.
 This is used in reports to identify the remote server.

-URLPointing to base of remote myDBR.
+URLPointing to the base of remote myDBR.
 Example: https://myotherserver.com/mydbr/

 SeedThe URL seed for the remote server found in Environment settings -> Authentication / security -> URL hash seed